 In his letter to the church at Ephesus, the Apostle Paul writes, “Let all bitterness and

-wrath, and anger, and clamor and evil speaking, be put away from you, with all malice
+wrath, anger, and clamor and evil speaking, be put away from you, with all malice

-As a student studies, encounters social relationships and participates in sports they are
+As student studies, encounter social relationships and participate in sports, they are

-better prepared to become productive citizens, but an immature emotional student
+better prepared to become productive citizens, but immature emotional student

 cripples their goal of acquiring significant growth.
 Petty rivalries between students lead to

-the development of irrational conflict.
+the development of irrational conf and it.
 It creates what I would call the high school blues.

 High School most certainly is a time when individual personalities can clash.
 For

-the announcement of a winner can have negative results as emotions arise from the youth
+winner’s announcement can have negative results as emotions arise from the youth

 who becomes angry and jealous of his rival.

-Another example is that of two female students with an infatuation of the same young
+Another example is two female students with an infatuation with the same young

-man.
-He shows little interest to either one of them and conflict finds its way into the lives
+man, and he shows little interest in either of them, and conflict finds its way into the lives

 of the three.

-Unresolved issues allow anger and negative emotions to develop, that inhibits the
+Unresolved issues allow anger and negative emotions to develop, which inhibits the

 It may not be comfortable to stand before one with whom you have a problem and ask for